maksyuki/TaichiGAME/README.md

  </p>
 </p>

-3. Bitmask: this frame shows the having same bitmask property squere and ground can contact.
+3. Bitmask: this frame shows two objects, a square and a ground, are with same bitmask property can contact with each other.
 Meanwhile, the yellow rectangles represent the real time update result of dbvt.
 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/bitmask.gif"/>
  <p align="center">
-  <em>The bitmask of three square contact with ground</em>
+  <em>Three squares contact with ground</em>
  </p>
 </p>